entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 ![hub-install.png](./hub-images/hub-install.png)

 4. Select `Install` for each bundle, where order of installation is important.
 The `entando-hub-bundle` will need to be installed first, as it provides the `entando-hub-content-bundle` with MFEs to set up each of the pages.
-An installation can take several minutes while the application downloads the Linux images for the microservices and installs the related assets.
+An installation can take several minutes while the application downloads the Docker images for the microservices and installs the related assets.

 :::warning
 (Entando 6.3.2) There is a cache issue when deploying the Hub bundles where not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
 Restarting the quickstart-server pod (which holds the Entando App Engine) will clear the cache.
 This is only necessary on the initial install.